Amazing X-Men: Ongoing series (2013–2015)

 Starting in 2013, Marvel began using the title Amazing X-Men for an ongoing X-Men series written by Jason Aaron and illustrated by Ed McGuinness.
 The first arc of the book is a continuation of a storyline in Wolverine and the X-Men and sees a team of X-Men searching for deceased member Nightcrawler in the afterlife.
 With All-New X-Men featuring time-displaced original X-Men, Uncanny X-Men featuring Cyclops's renegade X-Men team, Wolverine and the X-Men featuring the Jean Grey School's staff and students in the school setting, and X-Men featuring an all-female X-Men team, Amazing X-Men became the main title to feature Wolverine's X-Men team, replacing Marjorie Liu's Astonishing X-Men, which ended a month before.
 The premiere issue featured Firestar in her first appearance as a member of the X-Men, though she made her Marvel Comics debut in Uncanny X-Men #193 (1985) as a member of the X-Men's rival team, the Hellions.

-Starting with issue #8, Aaron was replaced by former New X-Men and X-Force writers Craig Kyle and Chris Yost as series writers.
-Also in issue #8 Colossus rejoins the X-Men after being last seen being part of Cable's X-Force.
+Starting with issue #8, Aaron was replaced by former New X-Men and X-Force writers Craig Kyle and Christopher Yost as series writers.
+Also in issue #8, Colossus rejoins the X-Men after being last seen being part of Cable's X-Force.
 This series was cancelled with issue #19.

+2025

+In July 2025, Marvel Comics announced the upcoming "Age of Revelation" event which is scheduled to launch in October 2025.
+Amazing X-Men (vol. 3), by writer Jed MacKay and artist Mahmud Asrar, will be the flagship title for X-Men line during the event.
+The first issue is scheduled to release on October 8, 2025.

+Set ten years in the future, "Age of Revelation" will focus on a new mutant utopia led by Apocalypse's heir Doug Ramsey; however the Revelation Territories were "built on a lie and threatens to overwhelm the earth and destroy humanity, leading a band of X-Men to foment rebellion".
+ComicsXF explained this event will have a similar format to previous events such as Age of X-Man (2019) and Sins of Sinister (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".